Reviewed Date: 11/09/2022

 How an Annual Report Will Benefit Your Fire Department

 As the Fire Chief or member of your fire department, you know what you do day in and day out, but who else knows that?

 Technically, an annual report is a comprehensive report on the fire department’s activities from the preceding year.
-The annual report provides information to elected officials, residents, businesses and other interested people about the fire department’s activities and accomplishments.
-The annual report is a way to market your department and to share the department’s capabilities without being boastful.
+The annual report provides information to elected officials, residents, businesses, and other interested people about the fire department’s activities and accomplishments.
+The annual report is a way to market your department and share the department’s capabilities without being boastful.